josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/☕_administrative_necromancy.md

 *☕ Administrative Necromancy — How British Bureaucracy Waits Problems to Death* is a reflective node within the **Polaris Protocol**.
 It captures a recurring pattern in administrative systems where time, rather than decision, shapes outcomes.

+*Filed under: observational satire (with uncomfortable levels of recognition).*

 > 📡 Cross-references:
 >
 > - [🧨 Procedural Wait Your Turn](../../../Containment_Scripts/Counter_Nudges/🧨_procedural_wait_your_turn.md)